lizie29u/Project_1-Exploring-Stock-Data/Project_1_README.md

 ![Walmart](Images/WalmartMC.PNG)

-* What is the best strategy for investors who have money in the market right now?
+* What was the best strategy for investors who had money in the market during the crisis?

-Long-term investors using the buy & hold strategy shouldn't be worried.
-The market seems to have recovered since the initial slump in Mar/Apr.
+Long-term investors using the buy & hold strategy can wait out the crisis.
+The market seems to have already recovered since the initial slump in Mar/Apr.

 ![Buy & Hold](Images/BuynHold.PNG)